defund/ctf/angstromctf-2017/headphones/writeup.md

 https://msdn.microsoft.com/en-us/library/windows/hardware/ff537056(v=vs.85).aspx

 Extract all of the data after the header, which is raw PCM audio.
-Source code is available in source/.
+Source code is available in this directory.

 Convert the raw audio into a format that audio players can understand using ffmpeg or Audacity.
 The parameters don't have to be perfect since you just need to be able to understand the flag.